 It’s not as if Joshua is without options – he is of course a prize fighter of the highest calibre, still capable of packing stadiums and drawing in the highly coveted pay-per-view purchases.
 However, with his pugilistic prowess in question and attention turned to Fury and Usyk, there are still potentially some big fight nights available depending on what the Joshua camp chooses to do next.

 International opponents aren’t short of supply either.
-‘The Bronze Bomber’, Deontay Wilder who possesses the deadliest right hand in the sport of boxing is already a favourite to be Joshua’s next opponent.
+‘The Bronze Bomber’, Deontay Wilder who possesses the deadliest right hand in the sport of boxing could face Joshua in the future.
 Having lost the epic trilogy with Tyson Fury, Wilder returns to the ring in October against Robert Helenius which could then pave the way for a first meeting with Joshua.
 Win against Wilder and another title shot would be round the corner, but should AJ lose to Wilder that would spell almost certain retirement.

 Croatia’s Filip Hrgovic is a rapidly rising star in the heavyweight division, Cuban veteran Luis Ortiz is still throwing bombs at 43, American Michael Hunter has also risen quietly through the ranks and Finland’s Robert Helenius has also been mentioned as a candidate to be Joshua’s next opponent.